What You Should Never Eat At Chipotle & Starbucks (According To People Who Work There)

 Redditor likeabaker has a helpful tip for Starbucks fanatics:

 “All Starbucks food is reheated frozen food,” likeabaker writes.
-“Ridiculous how little people realize that.
+“Ridiculous how little people realise that.
 Doesn't mean it doesn't taste good, it's just not fresh at all and incredibly overpriced.”

 A couple of tips will be helpful for Chipotle addicts: